SUE WADEMAN: Textile Artist

 QUEENSTOWN, NEW ZEALAND

 Sue Wademan is one of New Zealand’s leading contemporary textile artists.
-Herart career started in the advertising business as a graphic designer.
-She dabbled in pottery, puppetry and then, in the early 90’s, became involved in the creative quilt movement in Sydney.
+Her art career started in the advertising business as a graphic designer.
+She dabbled in pottery, puppetry and in the early 90’s, became involved in the creative quilt movement in Sydney.

 Her Collage for Artquilts’ workshop was published in 1997, in the book Quilt Skill.
 Sue went on to teach her unique fabric collage technique around the world: Japan, USA, UK, France, Germany, Italy, Denmark, South Africa, Australia and of cause her beloved New Zealand.

-Plus you can goggle Sue Waademan, Artist to find many other websites where Sue’s work can be seen.
+You can also google Sue Wademan Artist to locate other websites where Sue’s work can be seen.